asontu/asontu.github.io/_posts/2020-05-26-introducing-nifty-sitecore-userscript-and-filtering-mutationobserver-events.md

 The implementation of this feature proved a bit of a challenge, as every click in the Content Tree triggers an XHR call in the background and multiple DOM tree mutations.
 Attaching a `MutationObserver` triggered the callback function a few times before the element of interest was actually added.
 Unfortunately `MutationObserver.observe()` doesn't have a filter option and [it doesn't look like this'll come in the future](https://github.com/whatwg/dom/issues/77#issuecomment-372568780) so I implemented this filtering function that I use in the callback to return if no elements matching a query are found.

+_**Update:** the function below has since this post also been used in a MutationObserver Promise implementation discussed [here](/2020/12/30/mutationobserver-promise-made-easy.html)._

 {% highlight js linenos %}
 function searchMutationListFor(mutationList, query) {
 	if (!mutationList.length) {